Adobe Experience Platform: How to Get Started

 Employing REST APIs, the Adobe Experience Platform can work with Excel, Microsoft Power BI, Tableau, Looker, and Qlik.

 What is even more exciting is the Data Science Workspace.
-The Data Science Workspace offering from Adobe for designers and data engineers to work with the software.
+The Data Science Workspace from Adobe allows designers and data engineers to work with the software.

 It allows access to Adobe’s immense computing power, including its machine learning and AI.
 As well as helping data scientists access tools to overcome the mundane.
 This frees up time for meaningful insights to be gathered.

-In the Data Science Workspace, those with sufficient knowledge can even design integration with external software or apps.
+Those with sufficient knowledge in the Data Science Workspace can even design integration with external software or apps.
 This flexibility enables faster, more connected software.

 5 – Overall, what are the main advantages of the Adobe Experience Platform?